prathimacode-hub/ML-ProjectKart/Stocks and Crypto Research Analysis/Model/README.md

  The most basic machine learning algorithm that can be implemented on this data is linear regression.
 The linear regression model returns an equation that determines the relationship between the independent variables and the dependent variable.

-In KNN model,we get Root-mean-square error (RMSE) value 94.18.
+In Linear Regression model,gives the Root-mean-square error (RMSE) value 50.57

 ###  RMSE value -50.57